atrabattoni/irpinia_monitoring_with_das/README.md

 [![DOI](https://zenodo.org/badge/480447503.svg)](https://zenodo.org/badge/latestdoi/480447503)

-Data and codes used to run the simulation and produce the figures found in Trabattoni et al. (2022).
+Data and codes used to run the simulations and produce the figures found in Trabattoni et al. (2022).